感生1. The practice of staying

 Several themes are emerging from this time:

-Agriculture: How can farming support both wildlife and community resilience?
-I'm learning from groups like the Shanshui Center about approaches that don't pit conservation against rural livelihoods. (inspired also by Chinese Felind Alliance, Maya, Ellie)
+Agriculture: How can farming support both wildlife and community resilience? (inspired also by Chinese Felind Alliance, Maya, Ellie)

-Nomads: Can herding traditions survive desertification and policy changes?
-I'm exploring how Tibetan herders are adapting their practices while maintaining cultural connections.
+Nomads: Can herding lifestyles survive desertification and policy changes?
 (Inspired by Ting, Yizha, Lanes)

 Elders and ancestors: What supports good elderly life in rural areas?
 Many rural communities are aging as young people migrate to cities.
 How do I relate to experienced elders as a young outsider?
 (Inspired by Shreya and my grandmas)